shrabhay/ct-playground/context.md

 5. The CT web popup pattern is confirmed working — always use postMessage approach
 6. Never suggest putting CT Passcode in frontend code or GitHub
 7. Firebase migration happens in Phase 7 — don't suggest localStorage alternatives before then
-8. demo.html channel demos: SDK channels get Preview + instructions, API channels get Preview + Fire Live
-9. All date properties in CT must use $D_EPOCH format
+8. All date properties in CT must use $D_EPOCH format
-10. Always check if a change affects multiple pages/files and flag them all upfront
+9. Always check if a change affects multiple pages/files and flag them all upfront
-11. Conversation management — Use the SAME conversation throughout a phase.
+10. Use the SAME conversation throughout a phase.
 Start a NEW conversation only when moving to a new phase.
-12. Email channel — Skip for now.
-Revisit email as a CT channel in Phase 14 when custom domain is set up.
-Requires verified sending domain (e.g. noreply@bazario.com), DNS records (SPF, DKIM, DMARC), and ESP integration (recommend SendGrid free tier or Amazon SES).
-CT itself doesn't charge per email — ESP cost is negligible.
+11. Email channel — Skip for now.
+Revisit in Phase 14 when custom domain is set up.
+Requires verified sending domain, DNS records (SPF, DKIM, DMARC), and ESP integration (recommend SendGrid free tier or Amazon SES).
+12. auth.js is NOT loaded on demo.html — popup postMessage handler added directly in demo.html.
+Dismissing reloads the page to kill CT overlay (reliable because sessionStorage preserves PIN).
+13. Bulletins API requires c-by = actual CT admin email (not placeholder).
+Account-level Passcode required (not User Passcode).
+Admin role required on CT account.
+14. Web Inbox demo campaigns use demo-specific events (Demo Offer Triggered, Demo Order Update Triggered).
+These events must exist in CT before campaign creation — seed by firing once from demo.html.
+15. Recommendations use KV pair approach (not Custom HTML).
+CT resolves liquid tags server-side and sends plain string values.
+25 KV pairs per campaign (topic + 8 fields × 3 slots).
+16. Native Display campaigns fire on destination page, not source page — prevents duplicate events.
+17. RC variables use per-user localStorage key WZRK_PE_${email} — synced after CT SDK loads via fetchVariables().
+18. clevertap.js should be committed to GitHub (Account ID and Token are public by design).
+19. Web Push requires HTTPS — only works on Netlify, not Live Server.
+VAPID keys stored in CT Dashboard.
+Account-level Passcode required for API push.
+20. demo.html Channel Demos section: SDK channels have 🔴 Fire Live buttons that fire CT SDK events directly on demo.html.
+CT campaigns respond and render inline.
+API channels (Web Push, Bulletins) call Netlify proxy → CT API.